Light treatment for skin damage in Colac, Waurn Ponds, and St Albans

 Due to the photosensitivity of the drug used, patients may feel sunburnt and occasionally swollen after the treatment.
 Depending on the extent of PDT and the severity of the treated condition, this usually subsides within 7-10 days.

 Peeling and redness usually occurs for 3-6 days after treatment.
 Itchiness, scabbing, tenderness and flaking are all normal and common during this time.

-6-9 days redness will start to lessen, skin may feel tight but it is returning to normal.
-You will receive a PDT aftercare sheet with instructions on how to care for your skin after the light theraphy.
+After 6-9 days, redness will start to lessen, skin may feel tight but it is returning to normal.
+You will receive a PDT aftercare sheet with instructions on how to care for your skin after the light therapy.